EXCLUSIVE-Bank of Korea's Rhee says don't think S.Korea can end policy tightening before Fed | Headlines

 The BOK raised rates by a quarter point at its last meeting and said further quarter-point increases "will be appropriate for some time as long as inflation paths remain as currently presumed."
 The stopping point, Rhee said, would hinge on how inflation behaves.

-Inflation in South Korea is forecast around 5% by the end of 2022, and falling through 2023.
+Inflation in South Korea is forecast at around 5% by the end of 2022 and fall through 2023.
 Its central bank, like many others, targets 2% inflation.
 At Jackson Hole, central bankers used largely the same language to describe their battle against rising prices.
 Though the headline problem is the same - inflation far above their established targets - the sources of price pressure and therefore the policy responses differ among countries.

 For smaller, open economies like South Korea's, the situation is particularly complex because of the spillover effects from policies set elsewhere.
 Even the fallout from Fed Chair Jerome Powell's speech here on Friday, which sparked a sell-off in U.S. equity markets, would be watched, Rhee said, with an eye on how the won opens on Monday.
 The Fed chair promised U.S. interest rates would move to "restrictive" levels and remain there as long as needed to lower U.S. inflation.